bdhom/Obsidian/SCG/TGL/BOS/Ball Origin Spotter (BOS).md

 ## Tasks

+### High Priority
+- [ ] Setup the 8 new ZED Box's: #INPROG ➕ 2023-09-12
+	- [ ] Document/script the process for setting up a ZED Box
+	- [x] Create shell script for starting docker container ✅ 2023-09-14
+	- [x] Create service for running docker script and doing a docker pull if applicable ✅ 2023-09-14
+	- [x] Create mounting points for config.json?? ✅ 2023-09-14
+	- [x] Create service names in config.json based on: https://fullswing.atlassian.net/wiki/spaces/TGL/pages/3367567361/5.6+Pub+Sub+Message+Protocol#Application-Level-Message-Listing 📅 2023-09-19 ✅ 2023-09-16
+- [ ] Create specialized worker threads dedicated for the purposes of speeding up the inference bottle-neck  #INPROG  ➕ 2023-09-14 📅 2023-09-18
+	- [ ] Post-inference worker
+	- [ ] Pre-inference worker?
+- [ ] Fix neural depth model not downloading entirely on container image #TODO ➕ 2023-09-18
+- Below - Items discussed w/ Jon
+- [ ] Clean up stop record after X frames #TODO ➕ 2023-09-21
+	- Jon may be handling this
+- [ ] Use service health for camera state (poor if error else good) #TODO ➕ 2023-09-19
+- [ ] Create stability in gaining access to the camera #TODO ➕ 2023-09-18
+	- [ ] May need to reset/restart the camera if unable to open
+	- [ ] Ensure works on Windows
+	- [ ] Ensure works on ZED Box
+	- Keep in mind that ZED Box container is currently unable to obtain access to the "zed_x_daemon" service
+- [x] Add entry point to dev container image #TODO ➕ 2023-09-19 ✅ 2023-09-19
+- [x] Pass command line arguments from "docker run ..." to start.sh #TODO ➕ 2023-09-19 ✅ 2023-09-19
+- [x] Create a dev docker container that holds the app binary and supporting items #TODO ➕ 2023-09-14 📅 2023-09-15 ✅ 2023-09-16
+- [x] Fix testing functionality #TODO ➕ 2023-09-16 ✅ 2023-09-17
+- [x] Configurable record path #TODO ➕ 2023-09-16 ✅ 2023-09-17

 ### Self Created Tasks
 - [ ] Object memory #TODO ➕ 2023-07-28
 	* Objects should be remembered if it is not too far from last position over a specified amount of frames